NgoziGoodness/Data-Analysis-in-Excel/README.md

 ### Visualization

-All anlysis done were represented on different charts as outlined below
+All analysis done were represented on different charts as outlined below
 - Line chart for sales trend
 - Bar charts for sales by region
 - Column charts for sales by products